-Reference points from the SPR and YPR analyses were found using a grid search across the set of F (Table 1).
-Reference points estimated from the YPR were F{max} , which is the fishing morality resulting in the maximum YPR, and $F{0.1}$, which is the fishing mortality where the slope of the YPR curve is 10% that of the slope at the origin.
-From the SPR an estimate of F{spr40} , representing the fishing mortality at which the SPR is reduced to 40% of the SPR estimated for unfished (F=0) population, was derived.

-Using the production model, F{msy} and F{col} (F that could cause stock collapse) were estimated through a grid search to find the fishing mortality rate that produces maximum sustainable yield (F{msy}) and the fishing mortality rate that drives the population to extinction, respectively.
-Specifically, F{col} , was estimated by finding the value of F where the parameter α , the slope at the origin, equals $1/SPR{F}$.
-The profile likelihood for F{msy} was found by mapping the profile likelihood for α to F{msy} using the production model.

-An alternative reference point that has been used when SRRs are not well defined was suggested by Sissenwine and Shepherd (1987; but see Legault and Brooks, 2013).
+- Reference points from the SPR and YPR analyses were found using a grid search across the set of 18 F (Table 1).
+F{refs} estimated from the YPR were F{max} which is the fishing morality resulting in the maximum YPR and $F{0.1}$ which is the fishing mortality where the slope of the YPR curve is 10% that of the slope at the origin.
+From the SPR an estimate of F{spr40} representing the fishing mortality at 21 which the SPR is reduced to 40% of the SPR estimated for unfished (F=0) population. - Using the production model F{msy} and F{col} (F that could cause stock collapse) were estimated 24 through a grid search to find the fishing mortality rate that produces maximum sustainable yield (F{msy}) and the fishing mortality rate that drives the population to extinction, respectively.
+Specifically, F{col} , was estimated by finding the value of F where the BH parameter α , the slope at the origin, - 27 equals $1/SPR_F$.
+The profile likelihood for F{msy} was found by mapping the profile likelihood for α to F{msv} using the production model. - 30 An alternative reference point that has been used when SRRs are not well defined was suggested by Sissenwine and Shepard (1987; but see Legault and Brooks 2013).
 This reference point finds the F that produces a replacement line with a slope that equals the average survival ratio.
-They suggested it could be estimated from the median survival ratio in which case it is often referred to as F{med} (Quinn and Deriso, 1999) and is the level of fishing mortality where recruitment has been more than sufficient to balance losses to fishing mortality in 50% of the observed years.
-We found F{med} , using an objective function to 1) minimize the absolute difference in the number of observations above and below the replacement line, and 2) minimize the sum of squared differences.
+They - 33 suggested it could be estimated from the median survival ratio in which case it is often referred to as F{med} (Quinn and Deriso 1999) and is the level of fishing mortality where recruitment has been more than sufficient to balance losses to fishing mortality in 50% of the observed years (Jacobsen - 36 1993).
+We found F{med} , using an objective function to 1) minimize the absolute difference in the number of observations above and below the replacement line and 2) minimize the sum of squared differences.